 You must update the license before the end of the grace period.
-If you do not update the license, after the grace period VAO will stop processing of plans, VMs and lab groups.
-Orchestration plan testing will be disabled as well.
+If you do not update the license, VAO will stop executing orchestration plans as soon as the grace period ends.
+Plan testing will be disabled as well.

 To learn how to update VAO license, see Updating License.

 In VAO, a VM can have one of the following license statuses: